charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

 ## Titan Shift

 We can run a similar experiment with Titan Shift, using the list below.
-As before, we run 10k simulations with [[Cinder Glade]] in the slots marked "???" then another 10k simulations with each of [[Sheltered Thicket]], "Slow Taiga," and [[Taiga]].
+As above, we run 10k simulations with [[Cinder Glade]] in the slots marked "???" then another 10k simulations with each of [[Sheltered Thicket]], "Slow Taiga," and [[Taiga]].

 <table class="cardlist">
     <caption class="deckname">Titan Shift</caption>